sarahlibx/concentration-memory-game/README.md

 - Responsive mobile first design
 - Create flip animation with the cards
-- Add modal at end of game to display outcome win vs loss (instead of current one only displaying when loss)
+- Add modal at end of game to display outcome (number of wins vs losses & matches found this round)
 - Add timer for each round of play to include in game stats modal
 - Show all matching cards at the end of each round